Guihulngan

+Etymology

+There are numerous versions of how the city got its name.
+According to legend, the first was caused by a river that flowed directly to the town proper from the mainspring at Sitio Anahaw, Barangay Nagsaha, hence the name "Guipadulngan," which means the place where the river flows to its end.

 History

-There are several versions of how the city derived its name.
-The first, according to old tales, was attributed to a river flowing directly to the town proper from the mainspring in sitio Anahaw, Barangay Nagsaha, hence the name "GUIPADULNGAN" which means the point where the river flows to an end.

 Some of the towns of early creation were founded at the close of the 18th century and the beginning of the 19th century.
 Dauin, for example, was founded in 1787, Tayasan, in 1790; Jimalalud, in 1797; Guijulñgan, in 1800; and Bacong, in 1801.